 Use of protein electrophoresis to detect allozyme variation

-result in the replacement of one amino acid by another with a
+that result in the replacement of one amino acid by another with

-different electrical charge can result in slight changes to the
+a different electrical charge result in slight modification of

-overall charges of the protein.
-These protein variants are
+the net charge of the protein.
+These protein variants are called

 they are encoded by different alleles at an enzyme